Scraping the YouTube API

 If you’d rather not build your own YouTube scraper (or use an illegal one), we can help you scrape YouTube data directly from the official API into downloadable CSV files here via our freemium service.
 All you need to do is provide your API key and we help you make requests on your behalf, converting the raw data from YouTube into downloadable CSV files to make YouTube data scraping easy.

-To get started, try using the YouTube API Video Search Results Scraper to start scraping video data from YouTube search, such as video titles & video links.
-You’ll be able to download data right away (up to 10 rows daily for free) so you can scrape YouTube video data immediately.
+To get started, try using the YouTube API Video Search Results Scraper to download video data from YouTube search, such as video titles & video links.
+You’ll be able to download data right away (up to 10 rows daily for free) so you can extract YouTube video data immediately.

-Since the search endpoint lets you configure what type of response data you’d like (videos or channels), you can use the above link to scrape YouTube videos or as a YouTube channel scraper.
-There are other data scraping YouTube links available on this page as well that will help you scrape YouTube channels and collect video details (like full descriptions, comments, etc…).
+Since the search endpoint lets you configure what type of response data you’d like (videos or channels), you can use the above link to download YouTube video data or as a YouTube channel scraper.
+There are other data scraping YouTube links available on this page as well that will help you scrape data on YouTube channels and collect video details (like full descriptions, comments, etc…).

 Why Scrape YouTube?